-Andrew Free (@ImmCivilRights) is an abolitionist lawyer fighting alongside immigrant communities in the Deep South and across the country to defend deportations, advance civil rights, and eliminate unlawful DNA testing at the border.
+Andrew Free (@ImmCivilRights) is an abolitionist lawyer fighting alongside immigrant communities in the Deep South and across the country to defend deportations and advance civil rights.

 A Good Provider is One Who Leaves by Jason DeParle

 Mark Zuckerberg defends decision to allow misinformation by politicians

 Zuckerberg delivered remarks on Thursday at Georgetown defending his company’s policy to leave up false political ads.
 But his speech was roundly criticized.